 Here are some of the commonly asked questions that we often hear.

-How quickly can I get a secured loan?
+How quickly can I get one?

 If you want to borrow money from a lender quickly, this type of finance is a strong option.
 They can be completed in around 1-3 weeks.
 They take slightly longer than unsecured loans as your lender will have to assess the security property before you’re able to borrow the funds.

-Is a secured loan hard to get?
+Are they hard to get?

 No, they are relatively easy to get, especially so when compared to unsecured loans.
 As security is being offered, your lender will face less risk should you fail to repay the loan on time.